Azure-Samples/contoso-real-estate/README.md

 | Stripe API     | https://YOUR-REPO-4242.preview.app.github.dev:4242       | 4242 |

 > _Note: The URLs above are just examples.
 The URLs will be different for your fork.
 The ports however will be the same._

+## Usage costs

+Github Codespaces usage is [billed](https://docs.github.com/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces) either to an organization or to the user creating it.
+There are limits to the number of concurrent codespaces you can create or run, so here are a few things to keep in mind:
+ - Personal accounts get a [free monthly usage quota](https://docs.github.com/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces#monthly-included-storage-and-core-hours-for-personal-accounts) of 120 hours and 15GB storage - enough to explore this project!
+ - You can [lookup current usage](https://github.com/settings/billing) or [set spending limits](https://github.com/settings/billing/spending_limit) on your profile - to ensure you don't accidentally exceed your quota or budget.
+ - We recommend you [delete codespaces](https://docs.github.com/codespaces/developing-in-codespaces/deleting-a-codespace) you are not actively using, and [configure default retention periods](https://docs.github.com/en/codespaces/customizing-your-codespace/configuring-automatic-deletion-of-your-codespaces?tool=webui) to maximize usage of your free quota and minimize costs for paid usage.

 ## Project structure